The Top 3 Ways To Decorate Your Pottery With Iron Oxide

 Sgraffito Technique For Decorating Pottery With Iron Oxide

 Another popular pottery decoration technique, sgraffito, can be used to play around with iron oxide.
-For the unversed, sgraffito is a technique that required the glaze or slip layer to be scratched or carved to reveal a contrasting color layer or clay body underneath.
+For the unversed, sgraffito is a technique that requires the glaze or slip layer to be scratched or carved to reveal a contrasting color layer or clay body underneath.

 • Apply The Iron Oxide Slip Layer: